Cybaverse/dev-lab-main/README.md

 Submit back a brief solution to each issue, as well as the output of the following command in the terminal:
 `git diff --unified=2`

+For an example of this, please see the **exampleSubmission** folder.
+Please make sure that your diff looks similar to the example `solution.diff`, and ideally a simple report like `solution.md` should also be provided.

+*Note: Please do not create a fork of this repo and submit back a PR.
+Please submit your solutions via the contact who provided the lab.*

 <br>

 ## FAQs